 Coal & Coal Seam Gas

 At this most critical point in the fight against climate change, it is vital that Australia makes a just transition away from fossil fuels toward renewable energy.
 However, the fight for change in our mining and energy industries is ongoing.
 A concerted expansion of coal mining for domestic use is underway.
 Eleven new coal fired power plants are currently on the table across Australia.
-In Victoria, $150 million has been pledged by the State and Federal governments to build the HRL dual gas power station.
-It is the state's first coal plant in 20 years.

 Meanwhile, Australian coal exports are set to double over the next 10-15 years.
 Coal exports currently contribute 1.2 times the greenhouse gas emissions that is currently emitted within Australia's borders.
 Current expansion plans for Queensland coal exports alone will emit an additional 460 million tonnes of CO2 into the atmosphere per year.
 This is equivalent to the annual emissions of 65 average coal-fired power stations.

 The explosion of coal-seam gas exploration is putting the health and livelihoods of local communities at risk across Australia, from the Darling Downs to central Sydney.
 Coal-seam gas drilling puts the community at risk via leakage of methane and other toxic substances, contamination of fresh water aquifers chemical residues from the fracking process, and increased salinity in water supplies which effect agricultural productivity.
-Claims to reductions in greehouse gas emissions from gas are flawed.
-Whilst proponents insist that gas emits 70% of that emitted from coal, this calculation neglects emissions from the drilling, fracking, compressing, pumping, liquefying and transporting the gas; nor does it account for the loss of carbon-storing forests and woodlands cleared to make way for gas wells and pipes.
+Claims to reductions in greenhouse gas emissions from gas are flawed.
+While proponents insist that gas emits 70% of that emitted from coal, this calculation neglects emissions from the drilling, fracking, compressing, pumping, liquefying and transporting the gas; nor does it account for the loss of carbon-storing forests and woodlands cleared to make way for gas wells and pipes.

 GET INVOLVED